6 Magical Luxury Hotels in Mexico City: The Best 5-Star Hotels Mexico City

 Guest rooms are also outfitted with an in-room spa consisting of a rain shower and a jacuzzi tub.
 Complimentary toiletries are provided, including an assortment of locally made soaps.

-Las Alcobas also has a full-service concierge, transportation services, pre-arrival services such as airport arrival assistance.
+Las Alcobas also has a full-service concierge, transportation services, and pre-arrival services such as airport arrival assistance.
 The luxury treatment begins before you even arrive!

 Nearby attractions include Chapultepec Park, the Soumaya Museum, and many popular Polanco eateries, such as Jaleo Tapas Bar and the popular ice cream chain Nevería Roxy.